Karthik7375/AI_Purple_Team_Agent/README.md

 - Modular architecture to add custom tools, workflows, and logic

 ---
-## FUTURE ENHANCEMENTS
+## PROGRESS
 This Project is a work-in progress.
-I have planned to continue this through another way (**LEARN + APPLY**).
-I plan on Learning the concepts of advanced enumeration and exploitaion and then integrate them using AI Automation
+There are some issues connecting the langchain and the custom tools I am building.

 ## 🛠️ Tech Stack